aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

   - Fill in the CloudFormation Parameters.
   - Complete CloudFormation deployment.
 - Run the ASEA-InstallerPipeline
   - After deploying the CloudFormation template, a new CodePipeline pipeline will be created.
-This Pipeline will be called {$Prefix}-InstallerPipeline. - The Code Pipeline will automatically trigger an execution and begin running when created
+This Pipeline will be called `{$Prefix}-InstallerPipeline`. - The Code Pipeline will automatically trigger an execution and begin running when created
   - This pipeline runs a CodeBuild job which does a number of things – most importantly, create the ASEA State Machine.
   - Run the ASEA State Machine
   - After the InstallerPipeline has successfully run, the ASEA State Machine will be kicked off which will ensure that ASEA features are rolled back to match the ASEA configuration.